 “I don’t want to be an inconvenience.”...“It’s too complicated to understand.”...“I don’t want them to worry.”

 Once your family is in the loop about your condition, sit down as a group and identify activities and chores that may be affected by your arthritis.
-Work together to address concerns and problems before they arise so you can tackle them before they escalate.
+Work with your family to address concerns and problems related to your arthritis before they arise so you can tackle them before they escalate.
 For chores and responsibilities that you feel you may need help with, identify which family member is the best for each job.
 Sharing responsibilities with a solid plan in place helps keep the household running smoothly.

 Make sure your family members are up to speed on the medication methods that work best for you.
 Consider opting for a treatment that’s easy to open for everyone, like Voltaren Arthritis Pain Gel.
 Voltaren is an effective topical treatment clinically designed to relieve pain caused by arthritis.

 Despite the challenges that come with arthritis, your family can help you through the ups and downs.
 Through communication and a few lifestyle changes, your condition might even bring your family closer together.

 Do you or someone you know care for others who are living with arthritis?
 Explore caregiving resources to learn how you can care for others while prioritizing your own physical health.